googlearchive/firebase-token-generator-java/README.md

 System.out.println(token);
 ```

-You can also specify custom options via a second argument to CreateToken.
+You can also specify custom options via a second argument to createToken().
 For example, to create an admin token, you could use:

 ```
 TokenGenerator tokenGenerator = new TokenGenerator("supersecretkey");